 9. Ditch bright colors

-Bright colors are essentially a giant target for honey bees.
+Bright colors are a giant target for honey bees.
 Wear dark-colored swimsuits and clothing near the pool if you want them to stay away.
 Towels and beach umbrellas also need to be toned down.

 While considering what to wear, always wear a hat if you’ve got red hair.
 It’ll stop the sun’s harsh rays and reduce the advances of bees, which are highly attracted to this color.